krkn-chaos/krkn-hub/docs/test_your_changes.md

 OR

-All Images
-`podman image push --all-tags quay.io/<username>/kraken-hub`

-Single Image
-`podman image push quay.io/<username>/kraken-hub:<scenario_type>`
+Single Image (have to go one by one to push images through podman) `podman image push quay.io/<username>/kraken-hub:<scenario_type>`

 ## Run your scenario